Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 How much to feed an adult cat

-Unfortunately, raw feeding is not an exact science when it comes to how much raw food to feed.
+Unfortunately, raw feeding is not an exact science when it comes to how much raw food to feed cats.
 Every cat has individual calorific requirements to maintain a healthy body weight.
 There are recommended raw feeding guidelines though, that you can follow and adjust to suit your cat.

-For cats over 1 year old, it is generally recommended that you feed between 2% and 4% of your cat’s ideal bodyweight, split into 2 or 3 meals a day.
+If 12 months or older, it is generally recommended that cats eat between 2% and 4% of their ideal bodyweight, split into 2 or 3 meals a day.

 What influences raw food portion sizes